-Data for young people by age, gender, region and local authority for October 2019 to September 2020.
+Data for young people by age, gender, region and disability for October 2020 to September 2021.

 This is not the latest release in the series: Young people not in education, employment or training (NEET)